matrix-org/synapse/docs/turn-howto.md

 Here are a few things to try:

- * Check that your TURN server is not behind NAT.
-As above, we're not aware of anyone who has successfully set this up.

  * Check that you have opened your firewall to allow TCP and UDP traffic to the TURN ports (normally 3478 and 5349).